jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 13 - Mobile Ad-hoc Networks.md

 Additionally, route discovery information can be piggybacked onto data such as TCP connection packets.
 This reduces latency (e.g. start-up time for the TCP connection), but increases overhead (since packets are flooded throughout the network)

+Intermediate nodes can cache routes they have discovered.
+These can be used if they want to send a packet to a node listed in the route, and reduces overhead in terms of number of route request packets required.
+Nodes can operate in "promiscious" mode, which has it listen to all packets exchanged on the network, allowing it to cache the routes that are listed within the packets.